-- Get creative with the content: A bunch of photos aligned with colorful enlarged text are always pleasing to the eye and carry high chances of being glanced over.
+- Get creative with the content: A bunch of photos aligned with colourful enlarged text are always pleasing to the eye and carry high chances of being glanced over.

 - Use A/B testing: It is good to administer user responsiveness to such emails by dispatching them to selective users.
 Moreover, machine learning can be employed here to improve the titles of these emails as per user responsiveness.